cylcrox/catapi/README.md

   $ npm start
 ```

-After runnig the previous command, you'll be taken to the browser and you should see something like this:
+After running the previous command, you'll be taken to the browser and you should see something like this:

 https://github.com/user-attachments/assets/f4f16dcd-4064-4e36-974b-1eb06a969a11